Jessica Pfund

 Jessica Pfund (born January 9, 1998) is a retired Swiss-American pair skater who represents Switzerland.
 With skating partner Joshua Santillan, she was the 2015 Autumn Classic International bronze medalist and has competed at two Grand Prix events.
 The pair was also the 2022 Swiss national champions.
-On May 3, 2023, the Disciplinary Chamber of Swiss Sport banned Jessica Pfund for four years for the presence and use of banned substances and ordered her to pay a fine.
+In 2023, Pfund received a four year suspension for the presence and use of banned substances.

 Career

 Early career

 Pfund began learning to skate in 2003.
 As a single skater, she won the juvenile bronze medal at the 2009 U.S. Junior Championships and placed 12th on the novice level at the 2011 U.S. Championships.

 In the 2011–12 season, Pfund began competing in pair skating with AJ Reiss.
 In 2012, they appeared at two Junior Grand Prix events, placing 5th in Lake Placid, New York, and 7th in Chemnitz, Germany.
 Competing on the senior level, they placed tenth at the 2014 U.S. Championships.
 They were coached by Peter Oppegard in Artesia, California.